Operation: Endgame

-Operation: Endgame is a 2010 black action comedy film directed by Fouad Mikati featuring an ensemble cast.
+Operation: Endgame is a 2010 black comedy action film directed by Fouad Mikati featuring an ensemble cast.
 It premiered on November 5, 2009, at the American Film Market and had a limited release in the United States on July 16, 2010.
 It was released on DVD and Blu-ray Disc on July 27, 2010.

 Plot

-The majority of the events in the film take place on January 20, 2009, the date of the inauguration of Barack Obama as President of the United States and the first day of work for "The Fool", as the film's main character is code-named.
+On January 20, 2009, Barack Obama becomes President of the United States and it is the first day of work for a man known as "The Fool".
 The Factory, a secret office of government agents, has hired him as a thief.
-After the beautiful High Priestess and the caustic Chariot meet the Fool, they enter the secret underground offices of the Factory, and the audience learns that Neal, Carl, and their boss Susan have the entire office under surveillance.
+After two agents, High Priestess and Chariot, meet the Fool, they enter the secret underground offices of the Factory.

 The Factory is separated into two teams, Alpha and Omega.
 The two teams specialize in black ops and oppose each other in a bureaucratic system of checks and balances.
-Omega Team consists of the Fool, Chariot, High Priestess, Judgement (who repeats his name whenever he can), and the Emperor.
+Omega Team consists of the Fool, Chariot, High Priestess, Judgement, and the Emperor.
 Alpha Team consists of the Fool's old flame, Temperance, the Empress, Magician, Tower, and Hierophant.
 The head of the Factory is the Devil.
-The wildcard of the office is the Hermit, an extremely dangerous assassin with diabetes and occasional irritable bowel syndrome.
+The wildcard of the office is the Hermit, a dangerous assassin with diabetes and occasional irritable bowel syndrome.

-Not long after the Fool is introduced to everyone, Alpha and Omega find that the Devil has been murdered, and also that he has initiated Project Endgame, which has trapped both teams underground and triggered a bomb that threatens to destroy the Factory and kill everyone.
+Alpha and Omega eventually find that the Devil has been murdered, and that he has initiated Project Endgame, which has trapped both teams underground and triggered a bomb that threatens to destroy the Factory and kill everyone.
 The agents need to find a way out.
 They decide to work in pairs with their opposing mirror agents to escape.

-As they explore the office, members of Alpha Team begin to kill their Omega Team counterparts in gruesome fashion, with Empress killing Emperor with a staple remover, Hierophant killing Judgement by hitting him in the head with a table leg with nails protruding out, and Tower stabbing High Priestess in the throat with a metal bookend.
-Shortly after Tower is killed by Chariot who smashes his face repeatedly with a paper shredder, and then Chariot is almost killed by Magician.
-Back in the surveillance room, Carl, Neil, and Susan watch the carnage between the agents.
-But they all learn that the system has been corrupted, and Susan realizes that the clearance codes have been switched in conjunction with the inauguration.
+While exploring the office, members of Alpha Team begin to murder their Omega Team counterparts: Empress kills Emperor, Hierophant kills Judgement, and Tower kills High Priestess.
+Chariot then kills Tower, and is almost killed by Magician.
+In a surveillance room, three people, Neil, Carl, and their boss Susan, watch the carnage between the agents.
+They all eventually learn that the system has been corrupted, and Susan realizes that the clearance codes have been switched in conjunction with the inauguration.